MbinOrg/mbin/docs/02-admin/02-configuration/postgresql.md

 # Write ahead log sizes (unless you expect to write more than 1GB/hour of data in the DB)
 max_wal_size = 8GB
 min_wal_size = 2GB

+# Group write commits to combine multiple transactions by a single flush (this is a time delay in ms)
+commit_delay = 300

 checkpoint_completion_target = 0.9

 # Query tuning